Devashish-Siwatch/ProductSearch05/README.md

 # ProductSearch05
-Working Product Searching application on android
+Working Product Searching application on Android written in Java.

-#Licence
+# Licence
-You are free to use this whereever you want as long as you give proper credits
+You can use this whenever you want if you give proper credit.

-#USE
+# USE
-This app shows a product image and its name from amazon according to the input by the user.
+This app shows a product image and its name by scraping data from Amazon via Jsoup according to the input by the user.